 Everything goes and comes in waves.

 Being controlled by your day is not fun.
-It’s time to get some control.
+It’s time to get control.

 I pull out the trusty dusty calendar scheduling tools (pick.co and calendly.com) and go to work on getting control of my day.
 I know that when I own my day, I walk out of the building like a boss (cue the music).
 I plan and execute my day to perfection.
 An emergent situation comes up and I handle it without a significant impact to my schedule.
 Walkthroughs, teacher meetings, and powerful student conversations are all executed seamlessly.